wkdgmr/wkdmod/README.md

 - When Diablo is killed the game does not end and he drops loot (drops 5 items).
 - Buffed loot drop chances 300% in Hell, 200% in Nightmare, Normal is unchanged.
 - When killing Diablo, Nakrul, Hork Demon or Defiler loot drop tiers are determined by difficulty.
 Best drops from these bosses will be found on Hell difficulty.
+- Diablo and Nakrul have been buffed and are much more difficult to defeat.
+- Nightmare and Hell monster HP/AC/ToHit has been increased
 - Items are no longer destroyed at 0 durability, they become disabled and you must repair.
-- Players do not drop items on death, unless you enable **INVADER** mode, more details below.
+- Players do not drop items on death, unless you enable **INVADER** mode, more details below.  -1% TOTAL CHARACTER Experience upon death.
 - Shared XP in multiplayer games.
 - Black Deaths no longer permanently damage your character, HOWEVER, they have been given the same LIFESTEAL mechanic as the Skeleton King.
 - Warrior, Barbarian, and Bard have all received a melee and ranged ToHit buff and are no longer desperate for Dexterity/ToHit gear.